-The January 2020 Child Support Report originally featured this article by Kristie Arneson, IV-D Director, and Laura VanBuskirk, Project Manager, Wyoming Child Support Program.
+The January 2020 Child Support Report (PDF) originally featured this article by Kristie Arneson, IV-D Director, and Laura VanBuskirk, Project Manager, Wyoming Child Support Program.

 In Wyoming, like many states, we know we have a population of noncustodial parents who are willing but aren’t able to pay child support.
 This month we’re launching a new child support employment program targeted to parents who want to be responsible but face barriers getting jobs.